DesignInformaticsLab/damageDetection/Readme.txt

 Storing all the data as array may require ~20GB of RAM in MATLAB.

 P.S.
-I wonder if neural network or any classifier could dirrectly use .gif image
+I wonder if neural network or any classifier could directly use .gif image
 	 as input for training and classification.